Dynamism of a Dog on a Leash (detail) by Giacomo Balla, 1912

-The ability to derive meaning from what we see is an essential skill in a culture saturated with images.
+The ability to derive meaning from what is seen is an essential skill in a culture saturated with images.
 Much like other forms of communication, it is a way of making a statement—but visually, not verbally.
-Once you understand this language, reading images, particularly art, is not only simpler but infinitely more gratifying.
+Once this language is understood, reading images, particularly art, is both simpler and more gratifying.

-Using outstanding works from the history of art as well as images from popular culture, art historian Nancy G. Heller focuses on how art communicates, how to analyze and interpret it, and how we can see it as a cultural product that reveals something about the society that produced it.
+Using outstanding works from the history of art as well as images from popular culture, art historian Nancy G. Heller focuses on how art communicates, how to analyze and interpret it, and how it can be seen as a cultural product that reveals something about the society that produced it.

-Heller is professor emerita of the University of the Arts in Philadelphia.
+Heller is professor emerita at the University of the Arts in Philadelphia.

 Think of visual elements as the vocabulary of art: line, shape, space, texture, and color.
 These are the things in an artwork—no matter what kind or where it was made—that help determine its content.